tintinrevient/course-planner/course-planner/README.md

 **Step 2**: type below query in the query input:
 ```
-Wine and hasBody value Medium
+Course and isTaughtInPeriod value Period_4
 ```